jondashkyle/dropout/readme.md

 ## features

 - Cleanup a page to showcase only the content
-- Static files, no database
+- Static files, no database, so super extendable
-- Fuck a platform, this is a tool 🖕🎉
+- Fuck 🖕 platforms, this is a tool 🎉 for you

+## usage

+You can use either the [command line interface](#cli) or the [module](#module) with js.
+There are plans for other things, too.

 ## cli